1. Introduction, Preliminaries, and Caveats:

 2. How can I locate practitioners in my area?

-We are unable to make specific referrals – not only for liability reasons, but also because we don’t personally know most of the practitioners.
+We are unable to make specific referrals – not only for liability reasons but also because we don’t personally know most of the practitioners.
 Please review their information posted and then call prospects to inquire how they might help your personal condition.
-Most physicians and therapists will let you know if they feel they can help, or will offer an alternate suggestion.
+Most physicians and therapists will let you know if they feel they can help or will offer an alternate suggestion.

-Craniosachral Therapy (CST)
+Craniosacral Therapy (CST)

-Accordingly, here are two lists, one from the Osteopathic Cranial Academy, and the second with candidates who have been credentialed by the Upledger institute, the premier School of CST.
+Accordingly, here are two lists, one from the Osteopathic Cranial Academy, and the second with candidates who have been credentialed by the Upledger Institute, the premier School of CST.

 The Osteopathic Cranial Academy: DO’s and Dentists who practice within the cranio field: